rtens/blog.rtens.org/src/articles/bhutan/2016-03-05 Bhutan Part Two.md

 But at least in the city most streets are paved.
 Windiness plus potholes reduce the cruising speed on country roads to an average of about 40 km/h, turning even small distances into a day trip.
 It's funny how the perspective changes though.
 While going five hours from Berlin to Munich seems like a major trip back home, spending eight hours on a bumpy road seems like a minor thing here like when we went to Gelephu last month.

-So I wasn't too opposed of taking the car to the far east to visit Mountain Hazelnuts although it's about 16 hours to Bumthang and then another 6 to the headquarters in Limnithang.
+So I wasn't too opposed of taking the car to the far east to visit Mountain Hazelnuts although it's about 16 hours to Bumthang and then another 6 to the headquarters in Lingmethang.
 But I also didn't mind to exchange that 16 hours on a bumpy road for 35 minutes in the air.
 Although it felt a little bit like cheating.
 But the view from the plane was incredible.

 And I got plenty of road adventure.
 From Bumthang you we had to cross a 4000m high pass.
 Including snowy roads, steep cliffs and no railings.
 And at almost the very top, the driver suddenly stops and steps outside.
 Curiously I follow him and find him look at a flat tire.
 That wouldn't have been a problem hadn't the spare wheel been flat as well.
 So we had no other option than to walk to the next village and wait almost 3 hours for another car to pick us up.
 But the Naja was good.